Gentle Foot Care's Mt. Vernon office has been relocated to

 We are committed to providing you and your family with the best podiatric care possible.
 One of the many benefits of choosing Gentle Foot Care is our skilled and sensitive patient care team.
 The goal is to make your experience as comfortable and worry free as possible.

 Foot pain is never normal.
 Bearing the brunt of your entire body's weight, when your feet ache, your entire body aches.
 With the proper diagnosis and treatment, most foot and ankle problems can be treated successfully.
-Our doctors at Gentle Foot Care in Columbus, Ohio will listen to your symptoms and provide you with an individualized treatment plan to return you to the activities that you enjoy the most!
+Our doctors at Gentle Foot Care will listen to your symptoms and provide you with an individualized treatment plan to return you to the activities that you enjoy the most!

 A podiatrist, also called a doctor of podiatric medicine, is a specialist who provides medical diagnosis and treatment of foot and ankle problems.